June 3, 2011

 —Graham Kerr (a.k.a The Galloping Gourmet)

 "Many cookbooks include the word 'bible' in the title.
 Few cookbooks merit it.
-An exception is The Diabetes Food and Nutrition Bible...The result is a book that not only debunks modern myths...The recipes are simple and streamlined...It's an interesting read not only for individuals diagnosed with or predisposed to diabetes, but anyone concerned about sound eating practices."
+An exception is The Diabetes Food and Nutrition Bible...The result is a book that debunks modern myths...The recipes are simple and streamlined...It's an interesting read not only for individuals diagnosed with or predisposed to diabetes, but anyone concerned about sound eating."

 “In The Diabetes Food & Nutrition Bible, Hope Warshaw and Robyn Web effectively collaborate to draw upon their more than twenty years experience with the challenges of a diabetic lifestyle.
 No diabetics's reference shelf and cookbook collection can be considered complete without the inclusion of The Diabetes Food & Nutrition Bible!”